 London City Airport is just opposite London City Airport station on the Docklands Light Rail (DLR) line.
 DLR trains run from London City Airport to Canning Town station every 4 to 10 minutes.
-They operate from around 5:30 a.m. to around 12:15 a.m.
-Monday to Saturday and around 7:00 a.m. to just after 11:15 p.m. on Sunday.
+They operate from around 5:30am to around 12:45am, Monday to Saturday, and around 7:00am to just after 11:45pm on Sundays.
 The journey takes 6 minutes.

 From Canning Town, you can get take the Jubilee London Underground Line to London Waterloo, London Bridge or Stratford International.
-Tickets from London City Airport to London city centre cost up to £3.30 with an Oyster travel card and £4.90 without one.
-You then have access to the entire UK rail network that allows you to reach major towns and cities within mainland UK.
+As a guide, journeys from London City Airport to London Waterloo currently cost £2.80 off peak with an Oyster travel card or contactless card, or £3.40 in peak times (as of July 2023).
+From central London, you then have access to the entire UK rail network that allows you to reach major towns and cities within mainland UK.

 If your flight is arriving late, you can book a room at the Travelodge hotel, just 10 minutes’ walk from London City Airport.

 We want to make travel easier for you, which is why we’ve compiled a selection of useful travel tips to help you on your way.